Sean-Bradley/SNMPWALK2ZABBIX/README.md

 ## Requirements

-- Linux (Tested on Ubuntu 20.04),
+- Linux (Tested on Debian GNU/Linux 11 (bullseye)),
 - Python3
 - SNMP (uses SNMPv2 to query)
 - SNMP-MIBS-Downloader
 - Any other custom or proprietry MIBs you may want to use.

-To install SNMP and snmp-mibs-downloader on Ubuntu 20.04,
+To install SNMP and snmp-mibs-downloader on Debian/Ubuntu,

 ```bash
 sudo apt update